 - Demonstrate a basic understanding of and ability to produce video features suitable for broadcast.

-Numerous opportunities are available to those who earn undergraduate or advanced degrees in mass communications.
+Numerous opportunities are available to those who earn undergraduate or advanced degrees in mass communication.
 Some examples include the following:

 - Print media reporter or editor